Joséphine de La Baume: Career

 In 2010 she worked with Romain Gavras on his debut film Our Day will come and later was cast in Bertrand Tavernier's The Princess of Montpensier, selected in the main competition of Cannes Film Festival 2011.
 She then started working in the UK on features such as One Day by Lone Scherfig, Johnny English Reborn by Oliver Parker, Titanic written for ITV by Julian Fellowes, Mr Selfridges and Ron Howard's Rush.

-From 2012, she started working in the US on projects such as Kiss of The Damned directed by Xan Cassavetes and Listen Up Philip directed by Alex Ross Perry.
+From 2012, she started working in the US on projects such as Kiss of The Damned directed by Xan Cassavetes and Listen Up Philip directed by Alex Ross Perry and Julie Last Name directed by Alex Beh which premiered on Nowness in 2024.

 Most recently, she appeared in Abner Pastoll's Road Games (Fausse Route) in which Dread Central described her as "sultry and enigmatic."
 The film was released theatrically in the US by IFC Films.

 Singtank

 De La Baume is a member of French indie band Singtank, with her brother Alexandre de la Baume and drummer Alberto Cabrera.
 Their debut album In Wonder was a critical success.

+"Growing up I was a massive fan of Michael Jackson, he [Josephine's brother] was a massive fan of Elvis Presley, so there was a bit of the “ Who's the King?
+Who is the actual King?”
+He had his hair like Elvis and I dressed like Michael Jackson, so he definitely looked better than I did, I think.
+Then we decided to branch out and play music together then eventually the music became better and we sent it to a bunch of people.
+One of them was Nellee Hooper who produced Massive Attack and Bjork, and he really liked it.
+He first lent us the studio in London to make better demos.
+When he heard them, he offered to produce the record."